-- Overall, we rate DailyHealthPost a strong conspiracy source and quackery level pseudoscience website.
-The information contained on this website is often not factual and in some cases dangerous if a person chooses to use their alternative cures instead of traditional science based medicine.
+- Overall, we rate DailyHealthPost as a strong conspiracy source and quackery-level pseudoscience website.
+The information contained on this website is often not factual and, in some cases, dangerous if a person chooses to use their alternative cures instead of traditional science-based medicine.

 Factual Reporting: LOW

 Founded in 2012, DailyHealthPost is a website that publishes natural health information, which is often false or misleading.
-According to their about page, they state “We cover a broad range of topics under the umbrella of natural health, which include nutrition, wellness, yoga, holistic medicine, inner peace, prevention and much more.”
+According to their about page, they state “We cover a broad range of topics under the umbrella of natural health, which includes nutrition, wellness, yoga, holistic medicine, inner peace, prevention, and much more.”

 Funded by / Ownership

-Although the website does not openly state ownership, their contact page leads to a mailing address at 53 Formulas Inc., which claims “We deliver curated health solutions through engaging content and superfood products.
+Although the website does not openly state ownership, its contact page leads to a mailing address at 53 Formulas Inc., which claims, “We deliver curated health solutions through engaging content and superfood products.
 Each month millions of people discover our content and products and connect in communities online.”
 Revenue is derived from advertising.

 Analysis / Bias

 In review, DailyHealthPost publishes natural health news that often promotes pseudo-scientific quackery.
 For example, they have made numerous natural cancer cure claims.
 The following is a short list:

 - Man With “Terminal” Lung Cancer Cures Himself With Cannabis Oil